dat-ecosystem/dat/README.md

 Dat share will create a `.dat` directory in the folder you share.
 The `.dat` folder allows you to add new files and update old files on the same Dat link.

-**Make sure not to share the `.dat` folder with anyone, it contains a private key that allows you to update and add files.**

 ![share](https://cloud.githubusercontent.com/assets/684965/22603762/91003186-e9fd-11e6-9138-f5c5045e7273.gif)